 Understand Your Mammogram Results

 Learn more about mammogram results with the help of specialists here at Cobb Women’s Health.
-Call us for more information or schedule an appointment online.
+Call us for more information or request an appointment online.
 We are conveniently located at 1810 Mulkey Road, Suite 102, in Austell, Georgia.

-Why will an OB-GYN recommend a mammogram?
+Why will an gynecologist recommend a mammogram?

 What is a BI-RADS score?

 What do mammograms show?